rstephenrrtx/sample-room-java/WeatherRoom.md

- 	Goal:  Use a REST API call to look up current weather conditions for a given zipcode
-	Data source:  IBM Weather Company data (others available)
-		Where:  Where is it located.
-		Ts&Cs:  Limits, etc...
-		Credentials:  How to find
-		Docs:  Show the REST API page...and Swagger doc Focus on one API:  By zipcode
-	Add a new command:  Switch statement
-	Add the new command to the /help:  addCommand() Parse/validate input:  Check for a zip code.
-		Why - Design.
-Return codes are limited.
-(Extra:  Validate with USPS?)
-			Quicker feedback to user vs a lookup
-			Data limits
-	Build the URL
-	Make the connection
-		What could happen?
-		try/catch
-	Retrieve data
-	Parse data
-		Look at sample data/Swagger doc
-	Build response/format
-		JSON data fields
-		Markdown code for formatting
-	Display message

   This walk-through will demonstrate how you can use your Game On! room to access REST API data services.
 We will be starting with the sample java file and adding code.
 It is recommended for you to follow and setup your own sample java room first following the steps outlined here:  https://github.com/gameontext/sample-room-java

  For our example, we will be retrieving current weather conditions using the IBM Weather Company data service on IBM Bluemix.